CGCookie/retopoflow/docs/v4/contours.md

 The tool works by drawing strokes perpendicular to the form to create loops that define the contour of the shape.

-Hold `Ctrl` and `Left Mouse Drag` across the source geometry to cretate a new cut.
+Hold `Ctrl` and `LMB Drag` across the source geometry to cretate a new cut.
 The source geometry under the center of the stroke is what gets evaluated.
 You may draw strokes in any order, from any direction.

 - If there is no retopology geometry selected or under the stroke, a new loop will be created.
 - If the stroke is over existing geometry, a new cut will be inserted similar to a loop cut.